 The Mark III FEL is a wavelength-tunable light source facility which can generate coherent and ultra-bright FEL photon beams in the infrared wavelength range.
 Originally, the Mark III FEL facility was operated at Stanford University, then it was moved to Duke University in 1989 [1].
 After relocating to Duke University, we had upgraded several machine components of the Mark III FEL facility [2], [3].
 Recently, many FEL facilities started to use the laser driven RF photoinjector to generate high quality electron beams with a high peak current and a low transverse emittance.
 However, the laser driven RF photoinjector has a limitation to generate a good micropulse structure due to a low repetition rate of the gun driving laser.
 Since many users working for biophysical and biomedical science request high repetition rate of FEL photon beams, we have used an S-band thermionic RF gun with a LaB6 cathode to supply excellent micropulse and macropulse structures [4].
-After successful operation for several years, in 2003, we had met a strong back bombardment problem which caused malfunction of our gun [2], [5].
-Therefore we re-installed a new S-band thermionic RF gun in 2005 to generate stable FEL photon beams continuously.
-In this paper, we describe our commissioning experiences of the new S-band RF gun and linac for the Mark III FEL facility.
+In this paper, we describe our gun optimization processes done by tuning gun reflected RF power and toroid signals.

-LAYOUT OF GUN AND LINAC
+LAYOUT OF GUN

 The geometry and parameters of the newly installed gun are almost the same as those of our original gun.
-Its original shape and parameters can be found in reference [6] and [7].
-In our new gun, we modified geometry of a deflection magnet and shifted its core position to backward by 3.175 mm for easy fabrication.
+Its original shape and parameters can be found in reference [5] and [6].
 Photograph around the new gun and layout of the Mark III FEL facility are shown in Figs. 1 and 2.
-And its main accelerator parameters are summarized in Table 1 where all emittances are estimated from ASTRA and ELEGANT simulations.
-As shown in Figs. 1 and 2, at the upstream of the gun cavity, there is the deflection magnet which bends electron beam orbit vertically to reduce the back bombardment on the LaB6 cathode surface.
-At the downstream of the gun cavity, there are two vertical correctors to compensate vertically bended beam orbit which is intentionally generated by the deflection magnet.
-After those correctors, there is a quadrupole doublet (GQ1 and GO2) and the first gun toroid (T1) to measure electron beam current in a macropulse or bunch train.
-Then electron beams are transferred to an α -magnet [8].
-Since horizontal dispersion is not zero in the α -magnet, electron with a higher energy takes an outer or longer path, and electron with a lower energy takes an inner or shorter path in the α magnet.
-In that manner, bunch length is compressed by the combined function of the nonzero momentum compaction factor R{56} and nonzero energy spread in the α -magnet [6].
-Since horizontal beam size becomes larger in the α -magnet due to nonzero dispersion as shown in Fig. 2, we chop tail or head part of electron beams by lower and higher energy filters to control beam energy spread, beam energy, and transverse emittance.
-Only electron beams which can go through two energy filters are transferred to linac [6].
-Additionally, to supply macropulse with a frequency of 1 Hz,
+And its main accelerator parameters are summarized in Table 1 where all emittances are estimated from ASTRA and EL-EGANT simulations.
+As shown in Figs. 1 and 2, at the upstream of the gun cavity, there is the deflection magnet which bends electron beam orbit vertically to reduce the back bombardment on the LaB6 cathode surface [7].
+At the downstream of the gun cavity, there are two vertical correctors to compensate vertically bent beam orbit which is intentionally generated by the deflection magnet [5].
+After those correctors, there is a quadrupole doublet (GQ1 and GQ2) and the first gun toroid (T1) to measure electron beam current in a macropulse or bunch train.
+Then electron beams are transferred to an $\alpha$ -magnet [8].
+Since horizontal dispersion is not zero in the $\alpha$ -magnet, electron with a higher energy takes an outer or longer path, and electron with a lower energy takes an inner or shorter path in the $\alpha$ magnet.
+In that manner, bunch length is compressed by the combined function of the nonzero momentum compaction factor $R{56}$ and nonzero energy spread in the $\alpha$ -magnet [5].
+Since horizontal beam size becomes larger in the $\alpha$ -magnet due to nonzero dispersion as shown in Fig. 2, we chop tail or head part of electron beams by lower and higher energy filters to control beam energy spread, beam energy, and transverse emittance.
+Only electron beams which can go through two energy filters are transferred to linac [5].
+Additionally, to supply macropulse with a frequency of 1 Hz, there is a 11.5 kV kicker in the $\alpha$ -magnet.
+In this case, only one macropulse is transferred to linac in one second, and all other macropulses are dumped in the $\alpha$ -magnet by the kicker [5].
+After the $\alpha$ -magnet, beams are focused by the second quadrupole doublet (GQ3 and GQ4).
+There are two toroids (T2 and T3) to measure beam current at the downstream of the $\alpha$ -magnet and linac.